 Once you’ve made your chocolate dipped marshmallow pops, you can store them on the counter in an airtight container, wrapped in cellophane, or in small party bags.
 It is not necessary to refrigerate them.

 Can I freeze chocolate covered marshmallows?

 If you want to harden the chocolate quicker, you can place it in the freezer for a few minutes.
 Beyond that, I wouldn’t freeze chocolate covered marshmallows to store them.
-Chocolate changes colors when frozen and, although it is still good to eat, it might not have the desired look that you want for your marshmallow on stick.
+Chocolate changes colors when frozen and, although it is still good to eat, it might not have the desired look that you want for your marshmallow on stick for a party.

 How do you get sugar to stick to marshmallows?

 One of the easiest ways to get colored sugar to stick to marshmallows is to simply lightly wet the marshmallows with a damp sponge or basting brush.
-Then, roll the marshmallow in sugar.
-Allow to dry on the lollipop stick or on some wax paper before packaging.
+Then, roll the marshmallow in sugar and allow it to dry on the lollipop stick or on some wax paper before packaging.
 You can also dip the marshmallow in chocolate and then immediately roll it in sugar or sprinkles.
 The chocolate will help the sugar or sprinkles stick to the marshmallow.

 Once you have dipped marshmallows, what can you use as marshmallow decorations?

 - Chocolate Chips

 - Shredded Coconut

 - Mini M&Ms